DerP4si/WhisperLiveDictate/README.md

-# AI-Disclaimer:
-Allmost everything of this is vibe-coded.
-I know basic python but couldn't build such a app just by myself, so be aware that there are prob. many things that can be improved.
-This is why open source exists and why I am happy to post this here...

 # WhisperLiveDictate

 A lightweight, local real-time speech-to-text dictation desktop application powered by OpenAI's Whisper models and `faster-whisper`.
 Designed for fast, accurate continuous dictation with customizable context awareness, custom hotkeys, and automated post-processing error correction.